3 Signs Your Teammate Will Claim Your Work

 Do you see a bit of yourself in Cary?
 This can be tough to admit.
 Here are a few of the signs that I have seen when working with folks like this in the past:

-Now, maybe the team leaders have failed to set and share a clear strategy and identify who is accountable for what — but Cary is not stopping to consider the “why” behind the work either.
+No focus Now, maybe the team leaders have failed to set and share a clear strategy and identify who is accountable for what — but Cary is not stopping to consider the “why” behind the work either.
 This person tends to be unfocused.
 There is a tendency to jump at every opportunity and pull every thread without following through.

-What did we learn from our last project?
+No curiosity What did we learn from our last project?
 How should we evaluate success moving forward?
 These are all questions Cary should ask — but does not.
 Since this person is not engaged in the work, there is no curiosity about how to make it better.
 This is often the result of being indifferent.
 But no matter the cause, without curiosity, there is no individual or team growth.

-Yes, Cary gets flustered when others doubt vigorous claims of super-human contributions.
+No accountability Yes, Cary gets flustered when others doubt vigorous claims of super-human contributions.
 It is natural to want to avoid embarrassment.
 So they get defensive and small accomplishments are presented as company-changing.

 Before you worry, know that we all probably see elements of ourselves in Cary.